JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Fallen City Campaign/Sessions/Session 10 - Aggressive Negotiations.md

 Deep 2 is an outpost for the hoarders, and if someone wants to join then they can be found a half day's travel from our current position. [[Kayn, Light's Bane|Kayn]] threatens them one final time, and they decide to take their chances.
 Battle ensues, with the group floundering slightly and the hoarders getting a few hits in.
 The two are killed, with Brif's head being exploded with light by [[Maria Ravenloft|Maria]].

 The two have on them:
-2x Goggles of Night
+2x Goggles of Night - Kayn & Maria
-Potion of Healing
+Potion of Healing - Kayn
-Potion of Healing Superior
+Potion of Healing Superior - Kayn
-Bottle with the go faster stripe - Bold Bottom's Boutique (Haste) - "Do not use on animals" Pot of this is not hair gel - Bold Bottom's Boutique (Grease) Bag of Holding
+Bottle with the go faster stripe - Bold Bottom's Boutique (Haste) - "Do not use on animals" - Maria Pot of this is not hair gel - Bold Bottom's Boutique (Grease) Bag of Holding - Oh
-Golden Statues - 300gp each x2 - Robust statue figures that appear to depict poses of gods Orag, the Hammer.
+Golden Statues - 300gp each x2 - Robust statue figures that appear to depict poses of gods Orag, the Hammer. - Kayn

-Scroll of Bigby's Hand
+Scroll of Bigby's Hand - Oh
-Scroll of Ice Knife
+Scroll of Ice Knife - Oh
-Scroll of Faerie Fire
+Scroll of Faerie Fire - Oh
-Scroll of Spiritual Weapon
+Scroll of Spiritual Weapon - Oh

-Two +1 Swords
+Two +1 Swords - Kayn

 The group agree to set up camp for a night and to follow the left path to find a safe place.
 The first exit off the corridor is an aqueduct with water pouring into the room.
 Looks like it was once a water drawing location that's seen much better days.
 An area of it appears to have been fortified and stripped of anything useful.